Promises made, Promises kept

 Heading into the election of 2020, here are the main points of my campaign to join the Board of Supervisors:

 I promise when elected, that I will abide by this statement and Not surpass 3 terms in office.

-I would ask for a pay freeze from the beginning.
+I voted for a pay freeze from the beginning.

 (We accomplished this during our very first meeting, January 10, 2017!
 See video:)